HappyHorse 1.0 Is Live on AI Video Maker: What to Know

 If you want to compare new models without waiting on every release cycle, use a stable workflow first and swap model assumptions second.

-• Use the Video Upscaler when you want to compare motion quality separately from raw output resolution.
+- Use the Video Upscaler when you want to compare motion quality separately from final delivery resolution.

-• Check Pricing before moving from free draft loops to higher-volume production runs.
+- Check Pricing before moving from a one-off test to higher-volume production runs.

 The practical takeaway